oscarotero/psr7-middlewares/README.md

 ### Csrf

-To use the [paragonie/anti-csrf](https://github.com/paragonie/anti-csrf) library to add a protection layer agains CSRF (Cross Site Request Forgety).
+To add a protection layer agains CSRF (Cross Site Request Forgety).
 The middleware injects a hidden input with a token in all POST forms and them check whether the token is valid or not.
-Currently this middleware needs a PHP Session actived so you can use [PhpSession](#phpsession) middleware before:
+Currently this middleware needs a PHP Session actived so you can use [PhpSession](#phpsession) middleware before.

 ```php